Gregory R Nelson Sr.

-Gregory R Nelson Sr. is the cofounder and former senior executive at three of the nation’s leading orthopedic bracing companies, DonJoy, Inc. (now DJO Global), BREG, Inc, and United Orthopedic Group.
+Gregory Roy Nelson Sr. is the cofounder and former senior executive at three of the nation’s leading orthopedic bracing companies, DonJoy, Inc. (now DJO Global), BREG, Inc, and United Orthopedic Group.

 Business/career

 Nelson cofounded DonJoy, Inc. a company that manufactures and sells orthopedic devices, in 1977.
 The company eventually was traded on the New York Stock Exchange as DJO.
 It remains the world’s largest manufacturer of knee braces.
 The vastly successful company was sold in 1987 for $23 million.
 Nelson remained president until 1995.
 DJO Global currently is a private company, owned by the Blackstone Group.
 In 1989, Nelson cofounded BREG, another orthopedic company that achieved landmark success.
 BREG was sold in 2003 for $150 million.
 For the next few years, Nelson concentrated on other business opportunities and on philanthropic, faith-based, and community enhancement efforts.